MicroPython | 5 min | 18459

 COMXXshould be written in uppercase, otherwise

-pymakrdoesn't find the port and asks the DNS for that address, which usually does not exist.
+pymakrdoesn't find the port and asks the DNS server to translate that address, which usually does not exist, and you get an error!

 Pymakr size problem - Atom 1.30: